Lump in Breast during Breastfeeding

 1. Plugged Ducts

-If the milk gets blocked in one area of the breast, then you may have plugged milk ducts.
-It may be caused due to milk stasis (milk stays in the ducts) or because of improper latching due to incorrect feeding position.
+If the milk gets blocked in one area of the breast, you may have plugged milk ducts.
+This could be because of improper latching due to an incorrect feeding position.
 Wearing a tight bra or tight clothes can also cause plugged ducts.
+Frequent use of a breast pump within a month of the child’s birth can also cause plugged ducts.

 2. Engorged Breasts

-At some point, most mothers may feel painful lumps in the breasts.
-This may be because of breast engorgement.
+At some point, most mothers may feel painful lumps in the breasts, which may be because of breast engorgement.
 It may lead to hard and swollen breasts and the engorged breasts may develop lumps.
 These lumps ease out once the milk is drained out manually or by a pump.
 This occurs when the baby is unable to suckle properly and as a result, the milk does not come.
+Overuse of galactagogues along with alternative top feed also leads to engorgement.

 Mastitis is basically a lump or swelling in the breast accompanied by pain, redness, and tenderness.
 It is caused when a plugged duct goes untreated and the milk builds up behind the ducts and causes inflammation due to infection.
 It is usually accompanied by a fever.